openshift/enhancements/enhancements/machine-api/machine-health-check-pause-on-upgrade.md

 ### Upgrade / Downgrade Strategy

-The new controller lives in the machine-api-operator image so the upgrades will be driven by the CVO which will fetch the right image version as usual.
+The new controller lives in the machine-api-operator image, so the upgrades will be driven by the CVO which will fetch the right image version as usual.
 The controller does not offer any API or configuration.
 The controller can be replaced with an older or newer version without side effects or risks.